hackerb9/vt340test/docs/standards/README.md

 defines the meaning for some sequences, and specifies how private extensions can be made.

+See also: Hackerb9 has created a table of all ["ANSI" SGR Graphic Renditions](graphicrenditions.md) -- bold, italic, and so on -- from the ANSI standard, including which ones are supported by the VT100, VT340, or XTerm.

 ## ISO 646-1977: International ASCII

 * ISO 646-1973 - Original international standardization,